 While we were there, we went ahead and looked around a bit.
 It is nice to see some of the new models coming out.
 My favorite of the day was a Winnabego C-Class.
 I know it is a little small, but it has everything we could need, plus some.
 We also checked out the vendors in the nearby lot.
 All sorts of vendors, but mostly rock vendors.
 Rocks are a big deal here.
 You can find just about any kind of rock you want.

 If the weather is nice, which most of the time it is, we’ll get some work done.
 We’ve got plenty of hobbies to keep us busy.
 Josh tip taps away on that computer of his in front of the window.
 It overlooks the wash, the desert, and the foothills off in the distance.
 Can’t find any better view than that for miles.
 He should be able to come up with all sorts of creative ideas with a view like that.
 I’m filling up my afternoon reading a great book.
 It’s hard to find a good book, but when I find one, that’s all I want to do with my time.

-Although the story is mostly fictional and written in my pretend Quartzite voice, most of the events and all of the pictures are real.
+Although the story is mostly fictional and written in my pretend Quartzite voice, most of the events are real.
 We had a great time visiting the grandparents and getting to see what life is like with the retired folk in their winter homes.
-We went to nearly every breakfast and dinner place in town, shopped for RVs, wandered the vendor booths, and even had ourselves a BBQ for Jen’s birthday.
+We went to nearly every breakfast and dinner place in town, shopped for RVs, wandered the vendor booths, and even had ourselves a BBQ for my birthday.
 Despite the slower pace of life, our week went by in a flash, and then it was time to get back on the road and on to our next stop.